 Nubra was pretty more chill than Leh, and the altitude sickness hit the tired and hungry me a lot.
 There’s no hot water, so it’s my first day ever not taking a shower.
 Not catching a cold actually, but my nose became stuffy from then.

 Nevertheless, the camp owner was really supportive.
-I remember having been the only guess that time, but I was still treated with a sumptuous dinner of curry and chicken tikka, after 2 hours of waiting with an empty stomach.
+I remember having been the only guest that time, but I was still treated with a sumptuous dinner of curry and chicken tikka, after 2 hours of waiting with an empty stomach.
 Oh and the only good place for the treasured wifi was the kitchen, otherwise I could only stare at my tent roof, shivering.

 Have a rest and get ready for the breathtaking Pangong.